konrad/2016-11-09-Software_carpentry_course_Wuerzburg/README.md

-# Course Material for the Software Carpentry workshop Würzburg 2016-10-26/2016-10-27
+# Course Material for the Software Carpentry workshop Würzburg 2016-11-09/2016-11-10

 ## 1 About

-This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg at October 26th and 27th, 2016.
+This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Würzburg at November 9th and 10th, 2016.
 The course is an introduction for novices to the Unix Shell, Python and git.

 ## 2 Schedule